qiqingfu/only-ts-plus/README.md

-# only-ts
+# only-ts-plus
-[OnlyTS](https://github.com/DaviMendesDev/only-ts) is a typescript package based on [only](https://github.com/tj/node-only) project.
+[OnlyTsPlus](https://github.com/qiqingfu/only-ts) is a typescript package based on [only](https://github.com/DaviMendesDev/only-ts) project.
 It will receive an array or object and return only the expected values, some more examples are below.

 ## Installation
 run the following command on your npm project.

-    $ npm i only-ts
+    $ npm i only-ts-plus

 ## Getting Started
 Let's imagine that we have a form-body-data-like this (like `req.body`) :